marigold-dev/training-nft-4/README.md

 It means you will change the namespace from `SINGLEASSET` to `MULTIASSET` everywhere _(like this you are sure to use the correct library)_

-You will re-introduce the `token_id` as there is several collections now.
+You will re-introduce the `token_id` as there are several collections now.

 We can remove `totalSupply` and add two extra key sets `owner_token_ids` and `token_ids`